ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/README.md

 # Contributor's Introduction

-Looking to contribute to the Ark Ecosystem?
+Looking to contribute to the ARK Ecosystem?
 Look no further!
 Here you'll find all the information you need to get started.